How family history plays a part in IBD

 Research is continuing to evolve in this area, but the reasons why IBD runs in families are not fully understood since genetics only explains a small fraction of how the disease is inherited.
 It is possible that other shared risk factors, like environment and/or the microbiome (the bacteria living inside one's gut), also play a role.

 It's natural for parents to try to shield their children from anything that could potentially cause them pain.
 When it comes to IBD, there are no known steps you can take to decrease the risk of passing IBD on to your child.
-But, you can continue to learn about IBD and help your child manage the disease, should he or she inherit it.
-After all, you can pass down knowledge to your child, as well.
+However, you can continue to learn about IBD and help your child manage the disease, should he or she inherit it.
+After all, you can pass down knowledge to your child as well.

 Try not to worry